FAFSA

 • Step 1: Create Your FSA ID

-A parent/guardian and student both need to create an FSA ID in order to complete the FAFSA.
+A contributor and student both need to create an FSA ID in order to complete the FAFSA.
 This can be completed at any time.
 (Parents/guardians - if you've made one for yourself or older sibling previously, do not request a second FSA ID.)
 Click here for information on creating the FSA ID (Spanish).
 Be sure you save this in a safe place, as you will use this information to complete FAFSA each year you are enrolled in a technical school, trade school, or college.

 The FSA can take up to 3 days to be processed.
 So, plan ahead!
+You cannot complete the FAFSA until you have a processed FSA ID.

 Step 2: Complete the FAFSA